QingZ11/nebula-website/content/en/posts/how-indexing-works-in-nebula-graph/index.md

 1. When scanning the index, the vertex data in the same partition can be quickly obtained via the index key, so that any property values of this vertex can be easily obtained, even if the property does not belong to the index.
 1. Currently edges are stored by hashing the ID of its starting vertex, meaning that the location of each outgoing edge is determined by its starting vertex Id.
 If a vertex and its outgoing edge are stored in the same partition, the  index scan can quickly locate all outgoing edges of that vertex.

-**IndexId**: The identier of an index.
+**IndexId**: The identifier of an index.
 You can get the meta data of a specified index through indexId, for example, the TagId associated with the index, and the information of the column where index is located.

 **Index binary**: The core storage structure of an index.
 It is the byte encoding of the values of all index related columns.
 Detailed structure will be explained in the [Index Binary](#wow1_5_2) section.

-**VertexId**: The identifier of a vertedx.
+**VertexId**: The identifier of a vertex.
 In real use, a vertex may have multiple lines of data due to different versions.
 However, there is no version for index. **Index always maps to the tag of the latest Version**.

 Let's explain the storage structure with an example.